openid/Contract-Exchange-Extension/cx-doc/source/_cx_xsd_description.rst

  Shortcut name of this parameter.  {{parameter_name}}s in CX Template CAN be replaced by the value of this element.

-``/Contract/TemplateURL`` [Zero or One]

-The URL where the CX Contract Template file can be avaiable.
+``/Contract/Service/Type`` [One]

+ URI which specify which CX Service is used by a  Relying Party

+``/Contract/Service/URL`` [One]

+ OP service endpoint reuqested by a Relying Party

-``/Contract/Template`` [Zero or One]
+``/Contract/Service/Template`` [Zero or One]

- Base64 encoded CX Template text.
+ Base64 encoded CX Template text publish from the URL specified by /Conract/Service/Type.
  Template text MUST be in UTF-8 encoding.
  {{name}}s in CX Template is replaced by the value of the element of which the @id is equal to 'name'.
  Exists only in a proposal.